davedg629/RedditRatings/README.md

 <ol>
 <li>Login at /login/ (use the username/password you set in the config file).
 This takes you to the "Dashboard".</li>

-<li>Find the "Create Community Review" link and click on it.
+<li>Go to the "Community Ratings" tab and create a new Community Rating.
 Fill out the form, leaving "Reddit Post ID" and "Reddit Permalink" blank for now.</li>

 <li>Go to reddit and create a thread asking users to review the game you chose by leaving a comment in the following format:

 <pre>
-<strong>Rating:</strong> [Provide a rating from 1 to 10 here, integers only, required]
+<strong>Rating:</strong> Provide a rating from 1 to 10 here, integers only, required

-<strong>Review:</strong>

-[Write your review of the game here, keep it short &amp; focus on your experience, optional]
+<strong>Comment:</strong>

+Include any comments related to your rating here, encouraged but optional

 ---

 If you want to say something in your comment that is not part of your review, use a horizontal rule ("---") to divide your review from your non-review comments.

+If the text 'verifyrating' is included, then a PM will be sent to you when your review is parsed.
 </pre>
 </li>

-<li>After you make your post on reddit, go back to the app Dashboard, edit the Community Review and fill in the "Reddit Post ID" and "Reddit Permalink" fields.</li>
+<li>After you make your post on reddit, go back to the app Dashboard, edit the Community Rating and fill in the "Reddit Post ID" and "Reddit Permalink" fields.</li>

-<li>To pull in the user reviews run the spider script:
+<li>To pull in the user ratings run the spider script:

 <pre>
-python app/spider.py
+python manage.py crawl
 </pre>

 If you are serving the app on Heroku, you can use the following command to run the spider: